 Recording with the StoryCorps App is about sitting down with a someone you care about, asking them a few important questions about their thoughts and the life they have lived, and then listening.
 It’s a great opportunity to learn something new about someone you think you already know so much about.
 Just as importantly, it’s a chance for the two of you to connect.

 Nearly a quarter million people have recorded and shared their stories using the StoryCorps App.
-More than 75,000 stories have been shared under the banner of The Great Thanksgiving Listen, our annual invitation for young people to interview an elder in their family or community.
-Now in its third year, the Great Thanksgiving Listen has grown from an experimental challenge issued by our Founder Dave Isay in 2015 into a vital intergenerational movement.
+More than 100,000 stories have been shared under the banner of The Great Thanksgiving Listen, our annual invitation for young people to interview an elder in their family or community.
+Now in its fourth year, the Great Thanksgiving Listen has grown from an experimental challenge issued by our Founder Dave Isay in 2015 into a vital intergenerational movement.

 The StoryCorps Archive allows current users to search all interviews recorded during The Great Thanksgiving Listen in order to learn more about our shared humanity.
 The American Folklife Center at the Library of Congress, our long-term preservation partner, will preserve these amazing interviews and family histories to live beyond our lifetimes and into the future for our great, great, great grandchildren to learn about where they came from through our own voices and first-person accounts.

-But to access the voices in the StoryCorps Archive, you need a key — a keyword to be exact!
+But to access the voices in the StoryCorps Archive, you need a key — a keyword, to be exact!

 Keywords are descriptive tags that will help current StoryCorps App users and future generations of friends and loved ones, historians, and researchers find interviews and information on the StoryCorps Archive.
 Keywords are shortened versions of the classic who, what, when, where, and why questions.
 Adding meaningful keywords will help make your interview accessible for years to come!

 Tips for Great Keywording: